-From food safety regulations to immigration reform, ecosystem protections to the local markets on which our small businesses depend, local, state and federal policies have the power to help farms thrive, steward our lands and produce healthy food.
-Or to put them out of business.
+With over four decades of experience in the halls of Sacramento and Washington D.C., together we advocate for policies ranging from food safety regulations to immigration reform, ecosystem protections to the local markets on which our small businesses depend.
+Local, state and federal policies have the power to help farms thrive, steward our lands and produce healthy food.

 KEY POLICY ISSUES

 Farm to Market Specialist, Central Valley

 Farmer, We Grow Urban Farm

 Farmer, New Natives

 Farmer, Full Belly Farm

 Josefina Lara Chavez

 CAFF Board Chair